The 1920s: Rumours

 The Sun newspaper calls for producer Matthew Robinson to be sacked over the gay storyline.

-Gaytime TV begins on BBC Two, the first BBC TV programme aimed at and LGBTQ+ audience.
+Gaytime TV begins on BBC Two, the first BBC TV programme aimed at and LGBT+ audience.

 It is presented by Rhona Cameron, Bert Tyler-Moore and Richard Fairbrass.